hpe-storage/scod/docs/csi_driver/index.md

 ## Compatibility and support

 These are the combinations HPE has tested and can provide offical support services around for each of the CSI driver releases.
-Each Container Service Provider has it's own requirements in terms of storage platform OS and may have other constraints not listed here.
+Each [Container Storage Provider](../container_storage_provider/index.md) has it's own requirements in terms of storage platform OS and may have other constraints not listed here.

 !!! note
     For Kubernetes 1.12 and earlier please see [legacy FlexVolume drivers](../flexvolume_driver/index.md).